← Back to Research

 Two Theories of the Gap

 The optimists point to representational convergence.
-A provocative line of research suggests that neural networks—regardless of architecture or training data—are converging toward shared representations of reality [3].
-Different models trained on different tasks increasingly represent similar concepts in similar ways.
+A provocative line of research suggests that neural networks — regardless of architecture or training data — are converging toward shared representations of reality.
 If this continues, AI systems might develop generalized understanding of human behavior that transcends individual training.
 Intent understanding would emerge naturally from increasingly faithful models of how humans actually think.

 The skeptics see something darker.
-As Benjamin Spiegel argued recently in The Gradient, LLMs aren't learning world models—they're learning "bags of heuristics" [2].
+LLMs aren't learning world models — they're learning “bags of heuristics.”
 The Othello experiments that seemed to show emergent world-modeling?
 On closer inspection, the models learned prediction rules that work for training data but fail on edge cases.
 They're not understanding the game; they're pattern-matching move sequences.

 I think both camps are partially right, which is the uncomfortable part.